Nanci Hersh

 MessageNanci Hersh is a mixed-media artist whose work is informed by the experiences, relationships and places in her life.
 Her two-dimensional work, as well as her sculptures and installations are symbolic explorations of the grace, beauty and fragility of our lives.

-Nanci is also an educator, arts advocate and administrator as Executive Director of the Delaware Institute for the Arts in Education.
-Her work has been exhibited throughout the United States including "Riverfront 20/20" and Farthest from the Ordinary" at The Delaware Contemporary, “50 States/200 Artists” at the Museum of Encaustic Art in Santa Fe, NM, “Eons Beyond the Rib” at Seraphin Gallery in Philadelphia, PA, “Paper Work” at the Trenton City Museum at Ellarslie and “The Demoiselles Revisited” at Francis M. Naumann Fine Art, NYC, along with solo exhibitions in PA, NJ, DE, and HI.
+In 2022, Nanci's solo exhibition "Unmasked: Portraits from the Zoom Room" series was exhibited at the Nilson Gallery, Monmouth Museum, New Jersey.
+Nanci's work has been exhibited throughout the United States including "Taking a Line for a Walk" at Park Towne Place, Philadelphia, "Riverfront 20/20" and Farthest from the Ordinary" at The Delaware Contemporary, “50 States/200 Artists” at the Museum of Encaustic Art in Santa Fe, NM, “Eons Beyond the Rib” at Seraphin Gallery in Philadelphia, PA, “Paper Work” at the Trenton City Museum at Ellarslie and “The Demoiselles Revisited” at Francis M. Naumann Fine Art, NYC, along with solo exhibitions in PA, NJ, DE, and HI.
 Nanci has received numerous honors including three purchase awards from the State Foundation of Culture and the Arts, Hawai’i, and three Leeway Foundation Art & Change Grants.
 Her work is included in the Public Collections of Museum of Encaustic Art, Johnson & Johnson, Leland Portland Cement, and OSI Pharmaceuticals to name a few.
+Nanci is also an educator, arts advocate and former administrator as Executive Director of the Delaware Institute for the Arts in Education.

 With her cousin and author, Ellen McVicker, Nanci illustrated and co-created the children’s book Butterfly Kisses and Wishes on Wings: When someone you love has cancer… a hopeful, helpful book for kids.
-Now in its 8th printing, the book is a resource and comfort to children and their families around the world.
+Now in its 10th printing and available as print-on-demand through Ingramspark and Amazon, the book is a resource and comfort to children and their families around the world.

 I am interested in the transformative power of the creative process.
 The overarching theme of my work is a narrative drawn from personal history, my meditation and spiritual practice, community engagement and interest in the mysteries of the Universe.